aaronbloomfield/ics/hws/hw-buffer.md

-Your Makefile will need to have three lines to compile this program: one to call nasm to compile shellcode.s, one to compile shellcode-test.c, and one to link them together.
+Your Makefile will need to have three lines to compile this program: one to call nasm to compile shellcode.s, one to compile shellcode_test.c, and one to link them together.

 Some notes and hints for developing this shellcode: